 Making an ocean drum is a simple and fun project that can be accomplished in one class session.
 Ocean drums are very easy to make and play.
 They create a perfect accompaniment for any song about the sea.

-This activity makes a great group or individual project.
-Have students experiment with with various materials to create their own unique instrument with it’s own unique sound.
+This activity makes a fun group or individual project.
+Students may experiment with various materials to create their own unique instrument with its own unique sound.
 Be creative and involve students in the planning process.
 Announce the project at least one class session ahead of time and encourage students to bring in their own materials.
 My students have always surprised me with their creativity.